 Some washing machines cost less than £300, while others stretch well over the £1,000 mark.

-Which? testing shows you’re more likely to end up with a Don’t Buy than a Best Buy if you spend less than £300.
+Which? testing shows that you’re more likely to end up with a Don’t Buy than a Best Buy if you spend less than £300.

 What extra washing machine costs should you consider?